|

 Saturn 501

-The First Saturn V Launch New reissue photo Added 13 June 2008 |
+The First Saturn V Launch Last Update 05 June 2022 |

 |

-£7.95 Apollo 4 Instrument Unit In The VAB 10 x 8 B/W Glossy NASA Photograph NASA No. 107-KSC-66-21268 2 November 1966 The Apollo 4 Instrument Unit is seen being lifted off its Transporter on the floor of the Vehicle Assembly Building for the first mating operations with the Saturn V stack.
-This fine vintage glossy NASA photograph is in very good condition. |
+SOLD Apollo 4 Instrument Unit In The VAB 10 x 8 B/W Glossy NASA Photograph NASA No. 107-KSC-66-21268 2 November 1966 The Apollo 4 Instrument Unit is seen being lifted off its Transporter on the floor of the Vehicle Assembly Building for the first test mating with the Saturn 501 stack.
+This very fine vintage glossy NASA photograph is in near mint condition. |

 |

-£8.95 Apollo 4 Spacecraft Mating 10 x 8 B/W Glossy NASA Photograph NASA No. 66-H-1615 29 November 1966 The first test mating of the Apollo 4 spacecraft is seen under way as an overhead crane lifts the spacecraft into position in High Bay No. 1 in the VAB.
+SOLD Apollo 4 Spacecraft Test Mating #2 10 x 8 B/W Glossy NASA Photograph NASA No. 66-H-1614 29 November 1966 The first test mating of the Apollo 4 spacecraft to the third stage is seen under way in High Bay No. 1 in the VAB.
+The spacecraft consists of the Command Module, the Service Module and the Spacecraft Lunar Module Adapter.
 This fine vintage glossy NASA photograph is in very good condition, near mint. |

 |

-£9.95 Apollo 4 Spacecraft Mating #2 10 x 8 B/W Glossy NASA Photograph NASA No. 66-H-1614 29 November 1966 The first test mating of the Apollo 4 spacecraft to the third stage is seen under way in High Bay No. 1 in the VAB.
-The spacecraft consists of the Command Module, the Service Module and the Spacecraft Lunar Module Adapter.
+SOLD Apollo 4 Spacecraft Check Out 10 x 8 B/W Glossy NASA Photograph NASA No. 67-H-57 January 1967 The Apollo/Saturn 501 spacecraft 017 undergoes check out in its test stand within KSC's Manned spacecraft Operations Building in preparation for the first flight of the Saturn V space vehicle.
+The Command Module was mated to the Service Module and then both were joined to the Spacecraft Lunar Module Adapter.
 This fine vintage glossy NASA photograph is in very good condition, near mint. |

 |

-£9.95 Apollo 4 Spacecraft Check Out 10 x 8 B/W Glossy NASA Photograph NASA No. 67-H-57 January 1967 The Apollo/Saturn 501 spacecraft undergoes check out in its test stand within KSC's Manned spacecraft Operations Building in preparation for the first flight of the Saturn V space vehicle.
+SOLD Apollo 4 Spacecraft Check Out #2 10 x 8 B/W Glossy NASA Photograph NASA No. 67-H-58 January 1967 The Apollo/Saturn 501 spacecraft undergoes check out in its test stand within KSC's Manned spacecraft Operations Building in preparation for the first flight of the Saturn V space vehicle.
 The Command Module was mated to the Service Module and then both were joined to the Spacecraft Lunar Module Adapter.
 This fine vintage glossy NASA photograph is in very good condition, near mint. |

 |